How Forgiveness Heals

 Here is how He explains the difference between man and God: Isa 55:8-9 “For my thoughts are not your thoughts, neither are your ways my ways,” declares the Lord.
 As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts."

-Here is a taste of the council to be found in the Bible on Forgiveness:
+Here is a taste of the council in the Bible regarding forgiveness:

 - "Make allowance for each other's faults, and forgive anyone who offends you.
 Remember, the Lord forgave you, so you must forgive others."
 Col. 3:13

 - "If you forgive those who sin against you, your heavenly Father will forgive you."
 Matthew 6:14

 - "And when you stand to pray, if you hold anything against anyone, forgive them, so that your Father in heaven may forgive you your sins."
 Mark 11:25